 Treated drinking water is distributed throughout the park via existing 50mm diameter (Ø) and 100mm Ø watermains, as shown on Figure 2.
 The 100mm Ø watermain extends as a spine distribution main from the water pump house on the east side of the park, across Centennial Park Road, to the west side of the park.
 Several smaller 50mm Ø watermains connect to the larger 100mm Ø watermain and convey treated water to the individual lots via local looping.
 Each individual campsite has a dedicated water hook-up for a trailer.
 In addition, the laundry room and communal washrooms on the east and west sides of the site are connected to the potable water system.
-There are several additional potable water connections on the west side of the park, specifically to the shed, to a communal water faucet north of the baseball diamond, and to the picnic shelter.
-As as-builts were available for the east side of the park but not for the west side of the park, a conceptual layout of the water system has been provided for the west side of the park based on the information available to the project team at the date of the project's completion.
+There are several additional potable water connections on the west side of the park, specifically to the shed, to a communal water faucet north of the baseball diamond, and to the plcnic shelter.
+As as-builts were available for the east side of the park but not for the west side of the park, a conceptual layout of the water system has been provided for the west side of the park, a conceptual layout of the solut on the date of the project's completion.
 The exact location of the distribution network will need to be confirmed prior to any redesign.